 Attribute Туре Description id string; recommended Exchange-specific site ID. name string Site name (may be aliased at the publisher's request). domain string Domain of the site (e.g., "mysite.foo.com"). cat string array Array of IAB content categories of the site.
 Refer to List 5.1. sectioncat string array Array of IAB content categories that describe the current section of the site.
 Refer to List 5.1. pagecat string array Array of IAB content categories that describe the current page or view of the site.
-Refer to List 5.1. page string URL of the page where the impression will be shown. ref string Referrer URL that caused navigation to the current page. search string Search string that caused navigation to the current page. mobile integer Mobile-optimized signal, where 0 = no, 1 = yes. privacypolicy integer Indicates if the site has a privacy policy, where 0 = no, 1 = yes. publisher object Details about the Publisher (Section 3.2.8) of the site. content object Details about the Content (Section 3.2.9) within the site. keywords string Comma separated list of keywords about the site. ext object Placeholder for exchange-specific extensions to OpenRTB.
+Refer to List 5.1. page string URL of the page where the impression will be shown. ref string Referrer URL that caused navigation to the current page. search string Search string that caused navigation to the current page. mobile integer Indicates if the site has been programmed to optimize layout when viewed on mobile devices, where 0 = no, 1 = yes. privacypolicy integer Indicates if the site has a privacy policy, where 0 = no, 1 = yes. publisher object Details about the Publisher (Section 3.2.10) of the site. content object Details about the Content (Section 3.2.11) within the site. keywords string Comma separated list of keywords about the site. ext object Placeholder for exchange-specific extensions to OpenRTB.

-3.2.7 Object: App
+3.2.9 Object: App